Reporting Hub Knowledge Center

 Tenant-Level Navigation Options

 Navigation options can enabled or disabled for each tenant.
-Enabling an option does not enable it for all users for all reports: it allows content administrators to grant a given permission to report users.
-The options are as follows:
+Enabling an option does not enable it for all users for all reports: it allows administrators to grant a given permission to report users.

 To enable navigation options, select the Navigation Options tab in the create/edit tenant menu and toggle on the desired permissions.